agentic-profile/agentic-profile-auth/README.md

-# Agentic Profile Authorization Library
+# Agentic Profile Authentication Library

-An Agentic Profile is a JSON file at a well known location that becomes a URI for a person, business, or other entity.
+An Agentic Profile is a JSON file at a well known network location that becomes a URI for a person, business, or other entity.
 For example, the URI https://iamagentic.ai/mike is a universal identifier that can be used to discover AI agents that represent Mike.

 The Agentic Profile provides a means for authentication using strong public key cryptography.
-Each Agentic Profiles publishes the current public key(s) for a person, and may also publish the public keys for the person's agents.
+Each Agentic Profile publishes the current public key(s) for a person, and may also publish the public keys for the person's agents.

-When the person (or an agent (A) of that person) attempts to communicate with another service (B), the other service (B) may provide a challenge and ask for it to be signed.
-If the challenge signature is verified, then the other service (B) can be assured it is communicating with (A).
+When the person (or an agent (A) of that person) attempts to communicate with another service (B), the other service (B) may provide a challenge and ask for the challenge to be signed.
+If the challenge signature is verified by B, then B can be assured it is communicating with A.

 The Agentic Profile supports a protocol that is:
 - Light weight (easy to implement)